Statistical Tests for Replacing Human Decision Makers with Algorithms: Data and Algorithm Description

-The basic statistical measurement of the quality of a binary classifier is accuracy, which is the proportion of correct predictions among the total number of cases examined.
-However, accuracy itself is inadequate for measuring prediction quality in many applications.
+A basic measurement of the prediction quality of a binary classifier is accuracy, which is the proportion of correct predictions.
+However, accuracy itself is inadequate in many applications.
 As the adverse birth rate is about 5\%, a naive classifier that categorizes all cases as low risk would achieve an accuracy of nearly 95\%.
-This result is clearly controversial.
-The doctors' overall accuracy is 73.63\%, and 24.04\% of couples are diagnosed as having a high-risk pregnancy.
-The false positive rate (the rate of incorrectly misjudging a normal birth as a high-risk pregnancy) of aggregate doctors is 0.2379.
-The true positive rate (the rate of judgment of a high-risk pregnancy as a high-risk pregnancy) of the aggregate doctors is 0.2843.
+This is clearly controversial.
+The doctors' overall accuracy is 73.63\%, and 24.04\% of pregnancies are diagnosed as high-risk.
+Doctors' aggregate false positive rate and true positive rate are 0.2379 and 0.2843.
 In contrast, the FPR and TPR of the naive predictor are both zero.
-In other words, doctors are willing to tolerate a higher FPR to achieve a higher TPR.
+In other words, doctors are willing to tolerate a higher FPR in order to achieve a higher TPR.

-To improve the precision of statistical inference, we focus on doctors who diagnosed more than 300 patients, and we had 584 such doctors corresponding to 584,181 patient cases.
-We first randomly split our sample into two sets.
-The first set is the classification set.
-We use this set to train a selected machine learning algorithm, and then we classified a doctor as ``less capable'' or ``capable (other)'' according to their performance relative to the algorithm.
-The second set is the ``performance'' set.
-More specifically, we split the cases of each doctor into the classification set and the performance set, with a respective ratio of 7:3, by using stratified splitting methods.
-All cases in the data are grouped into the following four classes based on the actual birth outcomes and the doctors' diagnoses: true positive cases, true negative cases, false negative cases and false positive cases.
-The random splitting process then is performed through each class of data with the same ratio of 7:3.
-Subsequently, the data in each class are merged to form both the classification and performance sets.
-There are, in total, 408,661 cases in the classification set and 175,520 cases in the performance set.
+We focus on doctors who diagnosed more than 300 patients.
+There are 584 such doctors corresponding to 584,181 patient cases.
+Using a ratio of 7:3 and stratification methods, we randomly split our sample into a classification set and a performance set.
+We use the classification set to train a machine learning algorithm, and then we categorize a doctor as ``replaced'' or ``retained'' according to our statistical procedure.
+The performance set is used to compute the FPR/TPR of the combined diagnoses.
+The data cases are stratified into the four classes based on the actual birth outcomes and the doctors' diagnoses: true positive cases, true negative cases, false negative cases and false positive cases.
+The random splitting process is performed through each class of data with the same ratio of 7:3.
+Subsequently, the data in each class are merged to form the classification and performance sets.
+In total, there are 408,661 cases in the classification set and 175,520 cases in the performance set.